MKC-MKC/MessengerRouter/README.md

 # Usage

-> This is the most terrible instruction in the world, but, alas, I don't like it anymore than you do!
+> I recommend looking at the implementation example in the `tests/Mocked`.

 Structure: